Janie228/JobSearch_ETL/README.md

 To meet the project requirements stated in Instruction folder and to help job seekers have a glimpse of the job market and payscale, I choose to do web scraping on two websites for specific job(s) in specific location(s), and analyzing these data in relation to government employment dataset by occupation, state, and year.

 ## Technologies Used
-Visual Studio Code, Python, Jupyter Notebook, MongoDB, chrome driver, pandas, Beautiful Soup, Browser (splinter)
+Visual Studio Code, Python, Jupyter Notebook, MongoDB, chrome driver, pandas, Beautiful Soup, Browser (Splinter)

 ## Installation/Setup
 * Clone this repo to your computer